doctorKobe/wireframing/README.md

 Example: A search form that filters available rooms based on date and location enhances user efficiency and experience.

 *Created as part of the ALX “Figmify: From Wireframe to Prototype” project.*

+## Types of Wireframes

+Wireframes can be divided into two main categories based on their level of detail and purpose in the design process: Low-Fidelity and High-Fidelity wireframes.

+Low-Fidelity Wireframes

+Low-fidelity wireframes are simple sketches or outlines that focus on the basic structure and layout of a page or screen.
+They are typically created during the early stages of design to explore different ideas quickly without spending much time on visuals.

+Characteristics:

+Usually black and white or grayscale

+Created using simple shapes and placeholders

+Focuses on layout and content hierarchy, not visual design

+Easy to modify and ideal for brainstorming

+When to Use:
+During the initial planning or conceptualization phase, to communicate early ideas and gather feedback before refining details.

+High-Fidelity Wireframes

+High-fidelity wireframes are detailed and polished representations that closely resemble the final product.
+They include colors, images, typography, and spacing, providing a clearer picture of the final design.

+Characteristics:

+Includes accurate spacing, fonts, and UI elements

+Shows actual content and interactive features

+Used for usability testing and stakeholder presentations

+When to Use:
+During the later stages of design, once the layout and structure have been finalized, to prepare for prototyping and development.

+Type of Wireframe Shown Here

+The wireframe shown here is a Low-Fidelity Wireframe because it emphasizes the layout structure and content placement without focusing on colors, images, or stylistic elements.
+It serves as an early visual guide to outline the main components and navigation flow.